AlmaLinux/almalinux.org/content/blog/2024-09-09-fips-validation-for-almalinux-update.md

 ### Whats next?

 Simon John, the Security Certification Manager at [CloudLinux](https://cloudlinux.com/) has let me know that after AlmaLinux 9.5 gets released he is going to start working on the 9.6 validation, which hopefully will materialize faster than 9.2 due to improvements in the CMVP process aimed at reducing the backlog.

+---

+> If you’re passionate about exploring new knowledge or sharing what you know, come join us in the [AlmaLinux Security Chat](https://chat.almalinux.org/almalinux/channels/security), It’s a great place to ask questions, exchange information, or just have a security-related chat. 😊